vzxtq/Car_Insurance_Sales_Bot/README.md

 ## Example User Flow

 **User:** `/start`
-**Bot:**👋 Welcome to the Car Insurance Assistant.
-To begin the vehicle insurance application process, please type /insurance
+**Bot:** "👋 Welcome to the Car Insurance Assistant!
+To apply for your vehicle insurance, you'll need to upload:
+          📄 A photo of your passport
+          🚗 And a photo of your car title (showing the VIN number) To begin, type /insurance

 **User:** `/insurance`
-**Bot:** 📄 Please upload a clear image of your passport (as a file).
+**Bot:** 📄 Please upload a clear image of your passport.
 This is required to extract your personal information for the insurance contract

 **User:** *uploads Passport image*
 **Bot:** Extracted info: